artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``eventActors``

-**DACS Rule**: Record the name(s) of the creator(s) identified in the name elevent in the devised title of the materials using standardized vocabularies or with rules for formulating standardized names (DACS 2.6.4).
+**DACS Rule**: Record the name(s) of the creator(s) identified in the name relevant in the devised title of the materials using standardized vocabularies or with rules for formulating standardized names (DACS 2.6.4).
 Search for an existing name in the authority records by typing the first few characters of the name.
 Alternatively, type a new name to create and link to a new authority